 With regard to aggression, as of 2018, the ICC may prosecute individuals for this crime when the UN Security Council has referred the situation, at the Prosecutor’s own initiative, or pursuant to a request from a State Party, subject to specific limitations.
 Upon the Security Council’s referral, the ICC may prosecute crimes of aggression committed by a national, or on the territory, of any UN Member State.
 If the UN Security Council has not referred the situation, the Court may only investigate crimes of aggression committed by a national, or on the territory of, a State Party to the Rome Statute that has also ratified or accepted the Kampala Amendments (adding the crime of aggression to the Rome Statute).
 As of January 2022, 41 States have ratified the “Kampala Amendments.”

 The ICC’s competence to try individuals for the crime of aggression had been debated since the inception of the Rome Statute.
 After the 2010 Review Conference in Kampala, a resolution passed addressing the definition of the crime, amending the statute, and outlining how the court will establish its jurisdiction over such crimes.
 The amendments entered into force after the ratification of 30 States, allowing the ICC to exercise jurisdiction over crimes of aggression as of July 17, 2018.
 The Assembly of States Parties December 2017 resolution activated the ICC’s exercise of jurisdiction over crime of aggression.

-To date, the ICC Prosecutor has initiated investigations into ten “situations” which have been referred to the ICC by the States involved or by the UN Security Council, or initiated proprio motu.
+As of February 2020, the ICC Prosecutor has initiated investigations into 16 “situations” which have been referred to the ICC by the States involved or by the UN Security Council, or initiated proprio motu.
 These are: